 Our range of innovation projects will be focused around the priorities outlined above, and form a balanced portfolio of short, medium and long-term deliverables.
-This approach allows for initiatives at all stages to be pursued, from academic research through to demonstration activity.
+Short term projects will usually offer incremental improvements to existing processes like addressing metal theft.
+Medium term initiatives will consider less urgent problems, but areas which nevertheless offer opportunities which will take longer to develop such as Electric vehicle charging management.